What it’s all about

 Will I have to do things?

-Not usually.
+Not if you don’t want to!
 For instance, on Thursdays at the Rec Center there will be games happening.
 You can choose to play or just hang out on the side.
-If there is a discussion, talking in group is not required but you can share what you’re comfortable with.
-There will be some rules that everyone must follow just for safety, but most things you can participate in by choice… or not.
+If there is a discussion, talking in group is not required but you can share what you’re comfortable with and questions are always welcomed.
+There will be some rules that everyone must follow just for safety (even the adults), but most things you can participate in by choice!

-These are opportunities to serve our community in different ways.
+Service projects are opportunities to serve our community in different ways.
 Most require at least a little effort, but nothing is too strenuous!
 Sometimes after the work is done, everyone who participated is rewarded with dinner and a movie or a treat!
 And it’s a great feeling to know that we’ve accomplished something important.
+Some of the coolest service projects we’ve done are painting over graffiti at May Park, picking up trash on the banks of the Umatilla River, and even some work at Blue Mountain Wildlife and Bird Rescue – they even gave us a tour after.

 What kinds of special trips could I go on?

-We get the chance to do some pretty awesome stuff, from river rafting to skiing, from movies to paintball.
-These special activities generally take place once a month, so watch the calendar!
-To earn the privilege of going you usually need to have attended group, do a service project, make sure we have a signed Liability Waiver on file, and give the group leader a paper copy of your grades (during the school year).
+We get the chance to do some really awesome stuff, from white water river rafting to skiing/snowboarding, from movies to bumper balls.
+These special activities generally take place once every few months, so be sure to check the Facebook page or come to group to find out what’s happening!
+To earn the privilege of going, you usually need to have attended group, have helped out in at least one service project, and make sure we have a signed Liability Waiver on file for you.
 For some trips there may be different requirements, but you’ll know what they are far in advance.
 We want everyone to be able to qualify to go on these trips!

 This sounds like something I’d like to help with.

 What could be better than helping youth be successful?
-Lost & Found is always in need of volunteers to do just that!
+Lost & Found is always in need of healthy volunteers to do just that!
 If you’re 18 or older there are many ways to be involved as much or as little as your schedule allows.
-There are also internship possibilities and even some paid positions available.

 What is the time commitment?